mpruna/COVID-19_Interactive/README.md

 ## **Assumptions**

 Assumptions
-It's not straight forward atm to come up with predictions.
+It's not easy right not to come up with predictions such as:{**(future confirmed)**; **(confirmed recovered ratios)**; **(deaths/recovered)**}.
-It might be possible to estimate rates such as confirmed/recovered/deaths.

-* It's not as straight forward to compute ratios between confirmed and  (recovered/deaths).
-Ratios are influenced by mobility census/density  and country healthcare.
-* I believe the most accurate estimation could be related with confirmed cases
+First an foremost I believe that not all cases are reported, and forecasting future confirmed cases is more reliable then forecasting deaths/recovered trends.

+Deaths/Recovered trends depend demographics, region wealth, health care, population density/mobility

 **Data sets forked from the following Github Repo:**